rxcomm/encoDHer/ANONYMOUS.md

   * Yes, but that is difficult to do anonymously.

-1. What happens if the chain is broken - and one of the messages gets lost.
+Q. What happens if the chain is broken - and one of the messages gets lost.
 Doesn't that break the sequential DH shared secret bootstrapping?

   * Yes.
 You would simply start over if this happened.